EvroXX/gladiatus-fansite/docs/events/wild-farm.md

 - Costume may not drop every day but if you participate every day of the event you are guaranteed to have it in the end
 - During the event the mobs from the event expedition will start to drop event bunnies

-## Golden Bunny
+### Golden Bunny

 ![Golden Bunny](https://gladiatusfansite.blob.core.windows.net/images/Items/img/Event_Items/Golden_Bunny.png "Golden Bunny")

 ![Golden Bunny description](https://gladiatusfansite.blob.core.windows.net/images/Items/img/Event_Items/Golden_Bunny_stats.png "Golden Bunny description")

-The Golden Bunny will be available during the Wild Farm event and when dragged onto your character picture will award 1 random buff from the Bubona's Bull Armour costume properties for 1 hour.
-Note however, that the Bunnies will not work if you don't have any piece of the Bubona armour collected.
-Also, which costume property the Bunny will award relies entirely on the number of discovered set pieces.
-If you have them all, it will just randomly award one.
-If it awards you the same buff, it will increase it's duration with another hour (making it 2, 3 and etc)
+Associated with the [Wild Farm](/events/wild-farm "Wild Farm") event.
+Drag it onto your character picture to activate one of the [Bubona's Bull Armour](/costumes/event-costumes "Bubona's Bull Armour") costume properties (if you have collected any)

-## Easter Eggs
+## Easter eggs

-- During the event all enemies from all sources will start to drop Easter Eggs.
-Easter eggs are special event food which is low on healing powers but has buffs, just like other [Event items](/items/event-items "Event items")
+Easter eggs can roll prefixes and suffixes but they don't have any relevance, just like with normal food.
+However, just like Special food, eggs will give you benefits when you use them.
+They also have naturally low healing powers.

 ### Egg (blue)